fleetdm/fleet/handbook/company/leadership.md

 - _**Why bother with approvals?**  We avoid cancelling or significantly changing a role after opening it.
 It hurts candidates too much.
 Instead, get the position approved first, before you start recruiting and interviewing.
 This gives you a sounding board and avoids misunderstandings._

 ### Approving a new position
-When review is requested on a proposal to open a new position, the 🐈‍⬛ CEO will complete the following steps when reviewing the pull request:
+When review is requested on a proposal to open a new position, the Apprentice to the CEO will complete the following steps when reviewing the pull request:

 1. **Consider role and reporting structure:** Confirm the new row in "Fleeties" has a manager, job title, and department, that it doesn't have any corrupted spreadsheet formulas or formatting, and that the start date is set to the first Monday of the next month.
 2. **Read job description:** Confirm the job description consists only of changes to "Responsibilities" and "Experience," with an appropriate filename, and that the content looks accurate, is grammatically correct, and is otherwise ready to post in a public job description on fleetdm.com.